May 24-26, 2019

 The next Canadian National Gathering will be held at The Kings University in Edmonton, Alberta from May 24-26, 2019.
 It will be a prayer-filled event that builds upon the work that began in Waterloo, Ont., in May 2016 at the previous Canadian National Gathering.
 It will include sharing ministry stories, identifying priorities, and inspiring local, regional, and denominational ministries to take bold steps into the future that God is calling us to.

-Each Canadian classis will be asked to send delegates to this meeting.
+Each Canadian classis was asked to send delegates to this meeting.

-The leadership team of each classis will review the nominees and make a selection based on the statements provided, the ministry work being done by nominees locally and regionally, and a desire to reflect diversity.
-Their slate of participants will be sent to the planning committee of the Canadian National Gathering by November 30, 2018.
+The selection process began in congregations, with each Canadian CRC asked to provide at least least one nominee for their classis to consider.
+The leadership team of each classis then reviewed the nominees and made a selection based on the nominee's written statements, the ministry work being done by nominees locally and regionally, and a desire to reflect diversity.